2019-2020 Suncor settlement

 The Colorado Department of Public Health and Environment on March 6, 2020 announced a $9 million settlement for air pollution violations at the Suncor refinery in Commerce City.
-The settlement addresses many events where Suncor emitted pollutants over set limits as well as violations relating to requirements of how facilities are operated and monitored.
+The settlement addressed many events where Suncor emitted pollutants over set limits as well as violations relating to requirements of how facilities are operated and monitored.
 These events occurred since July 2017, including a significant increase in violations that occurred during the period from January through June 2019.
-The settlement also includes penalties for the “operational upset” and other violations that happened in December 2019.
+The settlement also included penalties for the “operational upset” and other violations that happened in December 2019.

 Please see the CDPHE Air Pollution Control Division website for additional information regarding the Suncor Settlement.

 Continuous air monitoring.
 Continuous air monitoring near the Suncor refinery to identify and quantify the most concerning air pollutants that adversely affect public health and the environment.
 This was one of two funded proposals from the non-profit Cultivando, and the application was awarded $869,989 in Supplemental Environmental Project funds.
 This project is based in Commerce City, but will include collaboration with organizations and residents in the Globeville, Elyria, and Swansea neighborhoods.